MTstateIntroStats/IntroStatActivitiesHybrid/_book/12-A19-EDA-two-quantitative.md

 ```
 \vspace{0.5in}

-9. Are the values of slope and correlation resistant to outliers?
+9. Earlier in the semester, we learned that the median and the IQR are resistant to outliers.
+In other words, they are not influenced by the presence of outliers.
+Are the values of slope and correlation resistant to outliers?
+Explain your answer using the previous examples in this activity.

-\vspace{0.6in}
+\vspace{0.68in}

 ### Take-home messages